nicole257/AndroidFlightController/README.md

 Our multithread application implemented in Kotlin with the MVVM software architectural pattern.
 Using FlightGear simulator, the program features a convenient user interface to control an aircraft.
 The GUI contains 4 main components:
-1. Connection to a server
+1. Connection to a server- Connect and Disconnect buttons with input validation.
-2. Joystick
+2. Joystick- controls aileron and elevator properties.
 3. Rudder controller
 4. Throttle controller